17th Annual Winter Lecture Series:

 Great Gardens and Their Legacies

 Chanticleer… Hermannshof… Great Dixter.
 Three beloved and influential gardens—each founded on a singular vision, each with an evolving legacy.
-Join us for this year's fascinating series, as three innovative gardeners take us inside the vision to share the challenges of maintaining—and expanding—these iconic spaces.
+Join us for this year's fascinating series, as three innovative gardeners share the challenges of maintaining—and expanding—these iconic spaces.
 Plantsmen as well as stewards, they must protect past, present, and future… balancing art, nature, technology, and the expectations of an ever-growing public.

 Three Thursdays, January 26, February 23, March 30; 10–11:30 a.m.